Grammarly Home

 If you share a mutual connection, you can also say:

-• [Mutual contact] mentioned I should reach out to you.
+• [Mutual contact’s name] mentioned I should reach out to you.

-• [Mutual contact] put me in touch with you.
+• [Mutual contact’s name] put me in touch with you.

-If you’ve met the recipient before, it doesn’t hurt to say so.
-Whether you met in a casual setting or connected briefly at a work event or conference, acknowledging a previous encounter can help establish rapport.
-Even if the recipient seems unlikely to remember the encounter, the fact that you remember the recipient can help strike a positive tone.
+If you’ve met the recipient before, saying so can help establish rapport quickly.
+Even if the recipient seems unlikely to remember the meeting, the fact that you remember them can set a positive tone.

 Some other ways to refer to a previous meeting include:

-• It was great to meet you at .
+• It was great to meet you at [event].

-Here are some other ways to ask for an update:
+Here are some other ways to request an update:

-• I’m looking for an update on .
+• I’m looking for an update on [task or project].

-• Can you give me the latest on ?
+• Can you give me the latest on [task or project]?

 9 Something more personal